devriazul/devriazul/README.md

 ### 📖 About me

-I am a Senior Web Developer.
-I am working with React, PHP, Laravel and MySQL.
-I also have experience in developing static/dynamic websites using HTML5, CSS3, Bootstrap, Tailwind, JavaScript (ES6) and WordPress.
-I am a quick learner.
-I believe in hard work and efficiency.
-That's why I am always ready to accomplish any task by working hard.
-I always focus on learning new technology.
-My goal is to become A World-Class Professional Web Developer.
+Driven Senior Web Developer with extensive expertise in React, PHP, Laravel, and MySQL, adept at crafting dynamic websites using a range of technologies including HTML5, CSS3, Bootstrap, Tailwind, JavaScript (ES6), and WordPress.
+Known for quick adaptability and a passion for learning, I am committed to delivering high-quality work with efficiency and dedication.
+My ultimate aspiration is to elevate my skills and knowledge to become a world-class professional web developer, continuously pushing boundaries and delivering innovative solutions in the ever-evolving digital landscape.

  ### 🕵🏻‍♂️ Conect with me